anodyne/docs/guides/forms.md

 section: Guides
 ---

-Nova's forms are an extremely powerful tool in Nova's arsenal, powering the templates used in the character creation process to providing information about the ship, station, or even cities that the game is set in.
+Dynamic forms are an extremely powerful tool in Nova's arsenal, powering the templates used in the character creation process to providing information about the ship, station, or even cities that the game is set in.
 These customizable forms enable anyone to easily standardize what information should and shouldn't be collected and displayed to the game's players.

 There are four major forms currently provided in Nova:

-- **Bio**: the Character Bio allows any user to create and modify characters of their own design.
-This form is also publicly available through Nova's "join" process to allow potential players to submit a fully developed character already templated to the game's standards as part of an application process to the game manager.
+- **Bio**: the character bio allows any user to create and modify characters of their own design.
+This form is also publicly available through Nova's join process to allow potential players to submit a fully developed character already templated to the game's standards as part of an application process to the Game Manager.
 - **Specifications**: this is a common feature among science-fiction genres such as Star Trek and Firefly where the specifications of the "hero" starship or vessel can be made available to the players as reference material.
 This can easily be adapted to fantasy genres, such as Dungeons and Dragons, to describe whole environments or key locations.
 This form is typically reserved for those who are managing the game.
 - **Tour**: this allows images and background information for select locations (such as the bridge, engine room, or tavern) to be displayed to the player.
 This form is typically reserved for those who are managing the game.
 - **Docking Form**: this is available to games who operate as a large station, such as Star Trek's Deep Space Nine.
 Other Nova games can "dock" with a station game using this form, but neither game will be able to share information with each other.